PrinceH00/AlphaSolutions-Exam/README.md

+### ATTENTION: Live version is currently not working - kindly follow the CONTRIBUTE steps for working version.

 ## AlphaSolutions-Exam

 This project is our second semester exam-project.
 This application will help you manage your projects and give you an